 As prospective CEO, Vanderhoofven also cautioned that, at this point, "it would be inappropriate to assert that there are dark, heavy bold lines drawn around" programs or priorities.
 Incrementally, programs and services will be rolled-forward and opportunities identified and pursued, he said.

-Chairman Bradford said the Tech2020 board keenly felt it was important to keep the capital-access portion of the nonprofit's mission alive and active, particularly given capital needs in East Tennessee counties.
+Chairman Bradshaw said the Tech2020 board keenly felt it was important to keep the capital-access portion of the nonprofit's mission alive and active, particularly given capital needs in East Tennessee counties.

 Vanderhoofven and others are involved in a number of for-profit investment and capital-access businesses.
 Perhaps, he said, the nonprofit could provide training support, back-office or other services for startups, as well as investors or grantors, alike, thereby mitigating operating costs for all parties.